Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Feynman rules in the spinor form

-Let us now check that the vertex (\ref{cubic-GR}), when evaluated on the graviton helicity spinors gives just the required $--+$ and $++-$ amplitudes, i.e. the squares of these amplitudes for spin one particles.
-Indeed, let us compute the $--+$ amplitude.
+Let us now check that the vertex given by (\ref{cubic-GR}), when evaluated on the graviton helicity spinors gives just the required $--+$ and $++-$ amplitudes, i.e. the squares of these amplitudes for spin one particles (it is easy to check that the $---$ and $+++$ amplitudes resulting from it are zero).

+Let us first compute the $--+$ amplitude.
 The required helicity states are given in (\ref{helicity-spin}).
-We note that the combination $(\partial a)^{ABCD}$ only gives a non-zero result when applied to a positive helicity state.
+We first note that the second term in (\ref{cubic-GR}) cannot contribute to this amplitude.
+Indeed, no matter which pair of legs of this term the two negative helicity states are inserted, there is always a contraction of the reference spinors $q^A$ and the result is zero.
+Thus, we only have to consider the first term in (\ref{cubic-GR}) for this helicity combination.
+Let us now recall that the combination $(\partial a)^{ABCD}$ only gives a non-zero result when applied to a positive helicity state.
 Thus, we must insert the positive helicity wave-function in this leg.
 The other two legs are symmetric, and we insert into them the remaining two negative helicity states.
 Let us denote the negative helicity momenta by $k_1, k_2$, and the positive momentum by $k_3$.
-After applying all the derivatives present in the vertex to their corresponding states we obtain the following contraction \be \frac{\kappa}{M} \frac{1}{M} 3^A 3^B 3^C 3^D M \frac{q_A q_B 1_{M'} 1_{N'}}{\ket{1}{q}^2} M \frac{q_C q_D 2^{M'} 2^{N'}}{\ket{2}{q}^2} = \kappa \bra{1}{2}^2 \frac{\ket{3}{q}^4}{\ket{1}{q}^2\ket{2}{q}^2}, \ee where we have used the usual notation $k_1^A \equiv 1^A$, etc. We can now use the momentum conservation equation, which we contract with the reference spinor $q_A$ to get $\ket{1}{q} 1^{A'} + \ket{2}{q} 2^{A'} + \ket{3}{q} 3^{A'} = 0$.
-This immediately gives $\ket{3}{q}^2/\ket{1}{q}^2 = \bra{1}{2}^2/\bra{3}{2}^2, \ket{3}{q}^2/\ket{2}{q}^2 = \bra{1}{2}^2/\bra{3}{1}^2$, which allows us to rewrite (\ref{3--+}) as \be ^{--+} = \kappa \frac{\bra{1}{2}^6}{\bra{1}{3}^2 \bra{2}{3}^2}. \ee This is just the expected square of the spin one result.
-We are ignoring some (convention dependent) factors of $\im$ that also appear, but are irrelevant for us here.
+We will assume that all the momenta are incoming.
+After applying all the derivatives present in the vertex to their corresponding states we obtain the following contraction \be \im \frac{\kappa}{M} \frac{1}{M} 3^A 3^B 3^C 3^D M \frac{q_A q_B 1_{M'} 1_{N'}}{\ket{1}{q}^2} M \frac{q_C q_D 2^{M'} 2^{N'}}{\ket{2}{q}^2} = \im \kappa \bra{1}{2}^2 \frac{\ket{3}{q}^4}{\ket{1}{q}^2\ket{2}{q}^2}, \ee where we have used the usual notation $k_1^A \equiv 1^A$, etc. We can now use the momentum conservation equation, which we contract with the reference spinor $q_A$ to get $\ket{1}{q} 1^{A'} + \ket{2}{q} 2^{A'} + \ket{3}{q} 3^{A'} = 0$.
+This immediately gives $\ket{3}{q}^2/\ket{1}{q}^2 = \bra{1}{2}^2/\bra{3}{2}^2, \ket{3}{q}^2/\ket{2}{q}^2 = \bra{1}{2}^2/\bra{3}{1}^2$, which allows us to rewrite (\ref{3--+}) as \be ^{--+} = \im \kappa \frac{\bra{1}{2}^6}{\bra{1}{3}^2 \bra{2}{3}^2}. \ee This is just the expected square of the spin one result.